ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

-You can create a VM without a boot volume for AIX, IBM i, and Linux (with a subscription provided by IBM) operating systems.
+You can create a VM without a boot volume for the AIX, IBM i, and Linux operating systems with an IBM provided subscription.
+If a VSN is assigned to a VM without storage, you must assign the VSN before attaching the boot volume and starting the VM.
 {: important}